Course Description

 Tending to Loss: Practical Grief Counselling Training for Practitioners (40CE)

-We will be opening up our exciting new course for practitioners to learn Identifying, Interpreting & Responding to Grief in their counselling practices with clients.
+Preorder now for our new course for practitioners to learn Identifying, Interpreting & Responding to Grief in their counselling practices with clients.